 Locate and select Windows Sandbox on the Start menu to run it for the first time.

-- Copy an executable file (and any other files needed to run the application) from the host into the Windows Sandbox window.
+Copy an executable file (and any other files needed to run the application) from the host and paste them into the Windows Sandbox window.

 Run the executable file or installer inside the sandbox.

 When you're finished experimenting, close the sandbox.
 A dialog box will state that all sandbox content will be discarded and permanently deleted.
 Select Ok.